akhtarrafique/akh-test/README.md

 # akh-test
 This is the file for initial github learning purposes.
+One two go.......
 Regards,